scikit-activeml/scikit-activeml/developer_guide__DRAFT.md

 ## Testing and improving test coverage

-> TODO: Implement me

-- Codecov
-- How to run tests
+> TODO: Codecov?, How to run tests?
-- Code conventions
-- Test conventions
-  - See Coding Conventions

 ## Documentation (User guide and Developer guide)